-Case 2:17-cv-00903-WBS-KJN Document 125-1 Filed 05/01/23 Page 50 of 66
+Qase 2:17-cv-00903-WBS-KJN Document 135-1 Filed 08/18/23 Page 39 of 49

 Regulations from around the time of ratification of the Fourteenth Amendment further demonstrate that states restricted weapons deemed to be particularly dangerous or susceptible to criminal misuse.
 These regulations bear particular importance, because as noted in Bruen, the Second Amendment was made applicable to the states not in 1791, but in 1868, with the ratification of the Fourteenth Amendment.
-See 143 S. Ct. at 2138; see also Ezell v.
+See 143 S. Ct. at 2138; see also Alaniz, 69 F.4th at 1129 (finding that a "historical tradition is well-established" based on the fact that "several States enacted [analogous] laws throughout the 1800s"); Ezell v.
 City of Chicago, 651 F.3d 684, 704 (7th Cir.
 2011) ("McDonald confirms that when state- or local-government action is challenged, the focus of the original-meaning inquiry is carried forward in time; the Second Amendment's scope as a limitation on the States depends on how the right was understood when the Fourteenth Amendment was ratified." (emphasis added)); Nat'l Rifle Ass'n v.
 Bondi, 61 F.4th 1317, 1321 (11th Cir.
 2023) (concluding that "Reconstruction Era historical sources are the most relevant to our inquiry on the scope of the right to keep and bear arms").

-Just two years before the ratification of the Fourteenth

-Amendment, New York prohibited "furtively possess[ing]" and

-carrying any slungshot, billy, sandclub, metal knuckles, or dirk

-[88].20 And after 1868, governments continued to regulate enumerated, unusually dangerous weapons, including trap guns [104], restricting the carrying and use of certain specified weapons [98-143], and taxing certain weapons, like Bowie knives [108, 122, 125, 126, 127].
+Just two years before the ratification of the Fourteenth Amendment, New York prohibited "furtively possess[ing]" and carrying any slungshot, billy, sandclub, metal knuckles, or dirk [88].
+19 And after 1868, governments continued to regulate enumerated, unusually dangerous weapons, including trap guns [104], restricting the carrying and use of certain specified weapons [98-143], and taxing certain weapons, like Bowie knives [108, 122, 125, 126, 127].

 Further, state constitutions adopted during Reconstruction expressly linked the right to keep and bear arms to the state's authority to regulate arms: "Every person shall have the right to keep and bear arms, in the lawful defence of himself or the government, under such regulations as the Legislature may prescribe."
 Cornell Decl., ¶ 49 (quoting Tex.
 Const. of 1868, art.
-I, § 13); see also id. at ¶ 22 n.73 (describing similar constitutional provisions in the Idaho Constitution of 1896 and the Utah Constitution of 1896).
-Additionally, during this period, the federal government regulated access to particularly dangerous weapons, including the Henry and Winchester lever-action repeating rifles that began to circulate in the postbellum period, and along with state militias sought to prevent access to those weapons to insurrectionary groups and Native Americans.
+I, § 13); see also id. ¶ 22 n.73 (describing similar constitutional provisions in the Idaho Constitution of 1896 and the Utah Constitution of 1896).
+Additionally, during this period, the federal government regulated access to particularly dangerous weapons, including the Henry and Winchester leveraction repeating rifles that began to circulate in the postbellum period, and along with state militias sought to prevent access to those weapons to insurrectionary groups and Native Americans.
 See Vorenberg Decl., ¶¶ 7-10, 21-22, 63-64.